cardsfromtheedge/cardsfromtheedge.github.io/_posts/2019-08-04-Too-Soon-too-soon.md

 With this in mind, it is an ideal opportunity to tell you about Before I Go Solutions, developed by Jane Duncan Rogers, a very talented friend.
 “The BIG Method” will assist you in planning for the future.
 It follows the death of her husband and then subsequently writing her inspirational book “Gifted by Grief”.

 It is all about creating a good end of life plan.
-Take a look at Jane’s website - https://beforeigosolutions.com - You can order the workbook on line, I have mine!
+Take a look at Jane’s website - <a href="https://www.beforeigosolutions.com/">https://www.beforeigosolutions.com/</a> - You can order the workbook on line, I have mine!

 I have still to fully complete my workbook, but it is a step in the right direction.
 I truly believe by facing death we can fully embrace life.